spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 - the *Resource Group*
 - the Palette *SSH Key* to use.

-To create a SSH Key on the Palette Console, browse *Project Settings* on the left panel and select *SSH Keys* from the secondary panel.
+To create a SSH Key on Palette, browse *Project Settings* on the left panel and select *SSH Keys* from the secondary panel.
-Click on *Add New SSH Key* and insert the name of the key and the content of the public key.
+Click on *Add New SSH Key* and insert the name of the key and the content of the public key from the cloud provider.
 Then confirm it.

 ![spectro cloud key pair creation](deploy-k8s-cluster/sp_ssh_key_create.png)